 The reality is that not everything in life is ‘love and light,’ as is the slogan for many spiritual seekers.

 Pursuing the Light and living an enlightened and deeply interconnected existence is also about setting yourself on fire.

 True spirituality is about creating an inferno of your false beliefs, illusions, desires, ideals, and prejudices.
 It’s about surrendering to the destruction of every limiting thing you ever thought and felt about yourself, other people, and the world, aka. ego death.

 Spirituality is not always pretty.
 In fact, often, it’s the most shattering, tumultuous, and testing experience we can go through in life.

 But only once we emerge from the embers of our destruction can we be reborn – like phoenixes – into new lives of clarity and purity.

 The truth is that there are many types of spiritual bypassing that we sometimes don’t recognize (or refuse to recognize) in life.
 I have listed ten of the most common types below:

 I) The Optimistic Bypass

 We’ve all come across people in life who love to laugh and smile, yet seem to be forcefully optimistic.
 “Focus on the positive!”
 “See the glass as half full!”
-“Don’t let a frown get you down!” are some of the catchcry’s of these people who tend to use optimism as a way of avoiding the more sombre and troublesome realities of life.
-The optimistic bypass is often a side product of anger-phobia, or the inability to deal with negative emotions.
+“Don’t let a frown get you down!” are some of the catchcries of these people who tend to use optimism as a way of avoiding the more sinister and troublesome realities of life.
+The optimistic bypass is often a side product of anger-phobia or else the inability to deal with negative emotions as a whole.